atcol/weave/README.md

 The intersection of these three concepts is represented in the API "Chaos" and the demonstration CLI.

+## Domain

+The types that this API works with is particularly simple.
+A core design aim is to maximise simplicity where possible by avoiding "type ceremony" which should enable the user to quickly & concisely describe parameters & the computation and the API takes care of the rest.

+### Temporal

+The `Schedule` type represents the parameters for picking the time of execution for an action and it has two value constructors: `Period` and `Interval`.

+`Period` represents an offset from the point of calculation, e.g. +200ms.

+`Interval` provides a section of time to randomly pick the point of execution.

+In each case, the general idea is to effectively "describe" the boundaries for _when_ to run the computation and the API uses this to randomly pick the execution point.

 ## Examples

 ### Interval